We painted the fence and the trellis on three sides of the garden and it looked very striking when it was finished, showing up the plants well.

 To get things going, we made this mess and had a great time removing horrible brown tiles.

-Investigating what was in the ceiling prior to running the extractor fan vent through it
+Investigating what was in the ceiling prior to installing the extractor fan vent through it

 We took off the whole ceiling and took out everything except the oven and sink.